OGGM/oggm/docs/installing-oggm.rst

 details and should work on Linux and Mac OS.
 See :ref:`install-troubleshooting` if something goes wrong.

-OGGM is fully `tested`_ with Python version 3.6, 3.7 and 3.8 on Linux.
+OGGM is fully `tested`_ with Python version 3.7, 3.8 and 3.9 on Linux.
-OGGM doesn't work with Python 2.
+OGGM does not work with Python 2.
 We do not test OGGM automatically on Mac OSX, but it should probably run fine there as well.

 .. warning::